Gail Keenan, PhD, RN, FAAN

 Gainesville, FL 32610-0187

-Gail Keenan was named the Annabel Davis Jenks Endowed Professor for Teaching and Research in Clinical Nursing Excellence in September 2014.
+Gail Keenan was named the Annabel Davis Jenks Endowed Professor for Teaching and Research in Clinical Nursing Excellence in September 2014, and then named Chair of the Department of Family, Community and Health System Science in January 2018.
 Keenan is an international leader in nursing informatics whose work has helped improve electronic communications among health care teams.
 Keenan’s research program focuses on continuously refining a “big picture” standardized clinical data set to provide a summary of patient care, support day-to-day communication between members of the care team and universalize electronic health records.
 As a recipient of more than $7.5 million in research funding, Keenan has focused her research on creating and implementing useful electronic health records.
 Specifically, her research team has built and refined an electronic plan of care method — HANDS — designed to improve the consistency of documentation and handoff communication.

 Keenan holds key policy-related leadership roles.
 She serves as chair of the clinical information systems work group and is co-chair of the nursing work group policy task force for the American Medical Informatics Association.
 She is also a member and past chair of the American Nurses Association Committee on Nursing Practice Information Infrastructure.
 Keenan also serves as president and CEO of Healthteam IQ, a plan of care software product and training module that can be used alone or as a component of any electronic health record.
 She is a fellow of the American Academy of Nursing.